Ruby on Rails Tutorial for Beginners with Project & Example

 - Convention over Configuration – Rails is pre-configured to use sensible defaults that fit most common usage.
 This makes your application development fast, and you also have less code to maintain.

 With Rails now installed on your system lets create a Rails application!
-You will learn to create a Todo list application in this tutorial.
-Run the following command 'rails new todo_app' in your Terminal to create the application.
+We will learn Ruby on Rails examples and how to create a Todo list application in this Ruby on Rails tutorial.
+Run the following command ‘rails new todo_app’ in your Terminal to create the application.

 This command creates a directory named ‘todo_app’ in the current directory with the basic folder structure of a Rails web application, as shown in the Figure below:

-You will go through the main directories in this section.
+You will go through the main directories in this Ruby on Rails example.

 app – This directory groups using different subdirectories for the UI/layout (views and helpers), the controller (controllers files) and the models (business/application logic).